Last Updated on October 31, 2022 by Ryleigh Stangness

 If you're a Helcim merchant, you can bulk import new product items and update your inventory from your account.
 Enabling Helcim's inventory tracking can help you keep track of products and ensure you're notified whenever your inventory dips below a certain level.

-If you have questions about any of the tools or strategies mentioned in this article, the Helcim Gurus would be happy to give you a hand.
+If you have questions about any of the tools or strategies mentioned in this article, the Helcim Team would be happy to give you a hand.
 Whether you want to learn more about how to set up an Online Store, manage your products, or accept in-person payments, the team at Helcim is always happy to help.